dror1212/openshift-tests-util/README.md

-# KubeVirt VM Manager
+# OpenShift Tests Util

-A Go-based application to manage the creation and deployment of Virtual Machines (VMs) using KubeVirt and OpenShift templates.
-This project simplifies the process of creating VMs using templates, including resource configurations and cloud-init scripts.
+A Go-based utility for managing tests related to Virtual Machines (VMs), services, network policies, and routes on OpenShift clusters.
+This project provides a framework for creating, deploying, and managing VMs, pods, and other resources using Kubernetes and KubeVirt, while also offering network and route testing capabilities.

 ## Table of Contents
 - [Overview](#overview)